 We’ll also look at advantages, as well as some pitfalls you should avoid.

-Don’t looks at this article as one which generally speaks about SEO email marketing, but actually try to touch on all takeaway points and apply them to your own strategy.
+Don’t look at this article as one which generally speaks about SEO email marketing, but actually try to touch on all takeaway points and apply them to your own strategy.

 Newsletter Content Can Be Saved